New Mexico Wing Civil Air Patrol: Civil Air Patrol at Kirtland Field

 The Civil Air Patrol operates at and near unit at Kirtland Field.
 It is a volunteer network of pilots and aviators established during World War II one week before the events at Pearl Harbor.
 CAP pilots were called the "Flying Minutemen" and specialized in coastal patrols searching for enemy submarines, search and rescue missions throughout the country, and cargo and courier flights to transport materials and personnel.

 On June 3, 2011 at Kirtland Air Force Base (AFB), the New Mexico Civil Air Patrol Wing received an "Excellent" rating for its performance on its Air Force mandated Operations Evaluation held on April 29 through May 1 at Kirtland AFB and throughout New Mexico.
 The evaluation tested the New Mexico CAP's ability to perform Air Force assigned missions, such as homeland security, disaster relief, search and rescue, and counter drug operations.
 In 2009, the Wing also received an "Excellent" rating when the evaluation's mission base was in Farmington, NM.
 On that occasion, the Air Force Evaluation Team cited two outstanding performers.
 They were CAP Lt.
 Col. Mark Smith (retired colonel), the mission safety officer, and CAP Capt.
 William Fitzpatrick (Staff Sgt., NM Air National Guard), flight line supervisor.

 In 2011, two units were awarded the Civil Air Patrol Quality Cadet Unit Award.
 Any cadet unit that displays strong program fundamentals can earn the Quality Cadet Unit Award which aims to motivate squadrons to pursue objective goals that are thought will lead to their having a quality Cadet Program.
 The two squadrons which achieved this were SWR-NM-077 Rio Rancho Falcon Composite Squadron and SWR-NM-083 Albuquerque Heights Composite Squadron.
 SWR-NM-083 Albuquerque Heights Composite Squadron has achieved this award 12 times in a row since earning it in 2011.

 Cadets from the New Mexico Wing of Civil Air Patrol await a briefing before launching hot-air balloons at Albuquerque’s Balloon Fiesta Park.

 Lt.
 Col. Jon Hitchcock, right, Civil Air Patrol incident commander, and Maj.
 Scott Zenonian, Planning Branch Director, stay in touch with members across the state during the CAP New Mexico Wing's evaluation by the U.S. Air Force at Kirtland Air Force Base.

-Civil Air Patrol Master Sgt.
-Nathan Baker (left), CAP Staff Sgt.
+Civil Air Patrol Cadet Master Sgt.
+Nathan Baker (left), CAP Cadet Staff Sgt.
 Troy Henson (center), and U.S. Air Force Staff Sgt.
 Angelito Cooper (right) pose with informational brochures.